halforbit/data-stores/docs/quick-start.md

 # Quick Start

-Let's store and retrieve some data using local storage.
+Let's store and retrieve some data using local storage and JSON.

 Everything you see here can be done by referencing the `Halforbit.DataStores` nuget package.